logzio/logz-docs/_source/user-guide/billing/billing-logs.md

 Logz.io Log Management provides you with a hosted, open source solution for observability, based on the ELK stack.

-Your Log Management plan is covered by the Logz.io _Terms of Use_, unless you have a Master Services Agreement (MSA) with Logz.io.

 ### Standard self-service plans